 While I can’t endorse her description of the health benefits of ‘essential sugars’ she does raise some interesting questions.
 She mentions that pharmaceutical companies have about 50 sugar-based drugs in development.
-Our white paper gives a list of 7 sugar-based drugs that are on the market, and if you include all the different forms of heparin this number would rise to about 40.
-Heparin is a widely used anticoagulant, which is worth about US$ 3 billion per annum.
+Our white paper gives a list of 7 sugar-based drugs that are on the market, more about and if you include all the different forms of heparin this number would rise to about 40.
+Heparin is a widely used anticoagulant, more about which is worth about US$ 3 billion per annum.
 Regardless of the exact numbers of sugar based drugs in development or on the market these numbers are really small when we consider how many drugs there are.

 GlycoMar has been working on the development of sugar-based anti-inflammatories for over 8 years.
 Our partners at Verona Pharma call this NAIPS – Novel Anti-Inflammatory Polysaccharides, which they are developing for treatment of respiratory inflammation, including asthma, allergic rhinitis and chronic obstructive pulmonary disease (COPD).
 Our own programme is targeting psoriasis and inflammatory bowel disease.

 What is glycobiology?